AI

 Getting from awareness to basic capability takes 6-12 months.
 Not for the technology - that part is fast.
 For the organizational change.
 Training people, establishing governance, building data readiness, creating support systems.
 The unglamorous work that makes AI sustainable.

 Reaching true maturity where AI is embedded in decision-making and delivers measurable business value?
-McKinsey research indicates companies at this level are statistical outliers.
-The 1% who made it there did not get there by following 90-day transformation roadmaps.
+McKinsey research indicates only 6% of organizations are high performers capturing disproportionate value.
+These companies are 3x more likely to have senior leaders who demonstrate ownership of AI initiatives.
+They did not get there by following 90-day transformation roadmaps.
 They made multi-year commitments and followed through.

 The path forward is not complicated.
 Just hard.